 Tip #2: Make The Intranet Personal

-I don’t know about you, but one-size fits all is frustrating.
-As a 5’11” female, I can assure you, one-size does not fit us all!
+I don’t know about you, but one size fits all is frustrating.
+As a 5’11” female, I can assure you, one size does not fit us all!
 The same goes for your intranet.
-Not all your employees will want to view the same content, resources, feeds, etc. Having areas of the intranet that can be personalized to their preferences certainly drives intranet engagement.
+Not all of your employees will want to view the same content, resources, feeds, etc. Having areas of the intranet that can be personalized to their preferences certainly drives intranet engagement.

 Some ways you can allow employees to adapt their intranet experience to their preferences is through: